Hitting the Ball Farther

 Four Keys to Developing a Championship Golf Grip

 Developing a championship golf grip is essential to consistently deliver the clubface squarely to the ball.
-As the great Arnold Palmer once said “The grip is the crucial junction point from which all the body’s strength and rhythm are transmitted to the club.”
+As the great Arnold Palmer once said, “The grip is the crucial junction point from which all the body’s strength and rhythm are transmitted to the club.”

 The golf grip is considered a pre-swing principle and carries with it a wide range of personal preferences from which to choose, but there are four keys or common denominators to a championship golf grip that all great players apply.